Mostafa-Bahnasy/Bahnasy-Tree/README.md

   - If $S > T$, use $S = 2$
   - Distribute the $n$ elements among those $S$ children (almost evenly), then recurse.

-This rule guarantees that during the initial build, every internal node has at most $T$ children.
+This guarantees that during the initial build, every internal node has at most $T$ children.

 ---

 ## 4) Find / traverse complexity

-Define:
+The time to access an index is determined by:
-- $D$: the depth (number of levels).
+- $D$: how many levels we go down (depth).
-- At each level, routing uses binary search on at most $T$ children, so it costs $O(\log_2 T)$.
+- The work inside a level: binary search among at most $T$ children, which costs $O(\log_2 T)$.

 Therefore: